Integrating with Dynatrace via API

 - Click the link for the device that has received metrics from Dynatrace.

-The following figure shows the graph for a sample metric on the Performance Overview tab on the Monitor Details page.
+The following figure shows the graph for a sample metric on the Performance Overview tab.

 To view the topology data in BMC Helix Discovery